 What’s the deal with Nørrebro?

 This music and food mecca has a colourful, riotous history – so it perhaps isn’t surprising that still today, Nørrebro is Copenhagen’s buzziest district.
-And also: that it came top in our annual ranking of the world’s coolest neighbourhoods in 2021.
+Plus, it came top in our annual ranking of the world’s coolest neighbourhoods in 2021.
 Congrats, guys!

 So why, exactly?
-Sure, you can find traditional Danish cuisine like smørrebrod here with ease (definitely hit up Selma).
-But the real draw of Nørrebro is its wide-ranging diversity, bolstered by a generous dose of community spirit.
+Sure, you can find traditional Danish cuisine like smørrebrod here (definitely hit up Selma), but the real draw of Nørrebro is its wide-ranging diversity, bolstered by a generous dose of community spirit.
 This, after all, is where the city’s huge Pride march took place this summer, and it’s also where any notable (peaceful) political protests tend to kick off.

-Throughout the neighbourhood, a diverse range of shops, bars and restaurants sit side by side – creating a feel reminiscent of a tidier, prettier Dalston or maybe Neukölln.
-You’ll find award-winning Thai restaurants, the city’s finest schwarma and falafel and African fusion menus of all stripes (Sasaa’s Ghanaian peanut curry slays).
+Throughout the neighbourhood a diverse range of shops, bars, and restaurants sit side by side, creating a feel reminiscent of a tidier, prettier Dalston or maybe Neukölln.
+You’ll find award-winning Thai restaurants, the city’s finest shawarma and falafel and African fusion menus of all stripes (Sasaa’s Ghanaian peanut curry slays).

-Fabulous, kitschy vintage lighting from across Scandinavia can be found at Europe’s premier lamp emporium, while bars range from charming dives to upmarket natural wine lounges.
-One of the city’s most revered new music venues, meanwhile, will impress with its ever-eclectic programme.
+Fabulous, kitschy vintage lighting from Scandinavia can be found at Europe’s premier lamp emporium, while the bars range from charming dives to bougie natural wine lounges.
+Those after some entertainment will find it at one of the city’s most revered new music venues, with its ever-eclectic programme.
 Whoever said the Danes were a quiet bunch?

 If you only do one thing

 Pig the eff out.
-As you may well know, Copenhagen is all about long, leisurely, candelit meals.
-Try the moreish chicken burger and silky, eye-wateringly hot fried mapo tofu at Poulette, the sister kitchen to natural wine bar Pompette next door.
+As you may well know, Copenhagen is all about long, leisurely, candlelit meals.
+Try the moreish chicken burger and silky, eye-watering hot fried mapo tofu at Poulette, the sister kitchen to natural wine bar Pompette next door.
 Exquisite yet unpretentious all-round.
 If you’re looking for more natural wine, Bar Vivant is also good (and only a five-minute walk away).

 Rent a swan pedalo (or ice skate)

 Head to Queen Louise’s Bridge, which you pass as you enter and leave Nørrebro, and you’ll find one of those classic swan pedalo rentals you’ll find in cities the world over.
-Here, it’s definitely worth it – you’ll get properly amazing views of the lakes and the old apartment building that line them.
-Note, also, that in winter the city gives the go-ahead for ice skating on the lakes’ frozen surface.
+Here, it’s definitely worth it – you’ll get amazing views of the lakes and the old apartment building that line them.
+Note that in winter, the city gives the go-ahead for ice skating on the lakes’ frozen surface.